gabrieledangeli/Algorithm-DataStructure-Project/README.md

-# Text Editor with Undo and Redo (C)
+# **Text Editor with Undo and Redo**
-## Algorithms and Principles of Computer Science, Politecnico di Milano AY 2018-2019
+## **Algorithms and Principles of Computer Science, Politecnico di Milano 2018-2019**

-This repository contains the code for the Algorithms and Principles of Computer Science project at Politecnico di Milano written by Gabriele D'Angeli.
+This repository contains the code for the **Algorithms and Principles of Computer Science** project at **Politecnico di Milano** written by **Gabriele D'Angeli**.

 The project involves implementing a text editor that supports multiple undo and redo operations, inspired by the interface of the traditional `ed` editor.

 ## Project Description